quicwg/ops-drafts/draft-ietf-quic-applicability.md

 Similarly, an application has usually no control about the length of a QUIC packet on the wire.
 QUIC provides the ability to add a PADDING frame to arbitrarily increase the size of packets.
-Padding is used by QUIC to ensure that the path is capable of transferring datagrams of at least a certain size, during the handshake (see Sections 8.1 and 14.1 of {{!QUIC}}) and for path validation after connection migration (see {{Section 8.2 of QUIC}}) as well as for Datagram Packetization Layer PMTU Discovery (DPLMTUD) (see Section 14.3 of {{!QUIC}}).
+Padding is used by QUIC to ensure that the path is capable of transferring datagrams of at least a certain size, during the handshake (see {{Sections 8.1 and 14.1 of QUIC}}) and for path validation after connection migration (see {{Section 8.2 of QUIC}}) as well as for Datagram Packetization Layer PMTU Discovery (DPLMTUD) (see {{Section 14.3 of QUIC}}).

 Padding can also be used by an application to reduce leakage of information about the data that is sent.
 A QUIC implementation can expose an